vetrivasanth123/tsp-fixed-city-simulator/README.md

 Responsibilities include:

-* city representation,
 * city coordinates,
-* distance matrix,
+* Euclidean distance matrix,
+* configurable cost matrix,
-* starting city,
+* cost/distance access,
-* loading and validating instance data.
+* instance loading and validation.

-The instance is kept separate from the simulator so that the same simulator can later operate on different city configurations.
+The starting city is selected and maintained by the simulator, not by the instance.

 ### `tsp/simulator.py`